-That the authority to appoint the Deputy CEO to be Acting Chief Executive Officer during the absence of the Chief Executive Officer on leave or other extended periods be delegated to the CEO for times when there is not an immediately available Ordinary Council meeting to report to seeking Council resolution for this appointment.
+That the authority to appoint the Executive Manager of Financial Services to be Acting Chief Executive Officer during the absence of the Chief Executive Officer on leave or other extended periods be delegated to the CEO for times when there is not an immediately available Ordinary Council meeting to report to seeking Council resolution for this appointment.

-When exercising the delegation the Shire President is to be consulted and Council is to be provided with notice of the Acting appointment as soon as possible, or practicable.
-In the event that the Chief Executive Officer cannot appointment the Deputy CEO as Acting Chief Executive Officer, the Council will be required to authorise any alternative appointment.
+When exercising the delegation, the Shire President is to be consulted and Council is to be provided with notice of the Acting appointment as soon as possible, or practicable.
+In the event that the Chief Executive Officer cannot appoint the Executive Manager of Financial Services as Acting Chief Executive Officer, the Council give the Chief Executive Officer the authority to appoint either the Executive Manager of Corporate Governance & Risk, Executive Manager of Works or the Executive Manager of Community Services to the position of Acting Chief Executive Officer.